ningrao/notes/web.md

  - scp: frame-src

 ## eslint:
+- `--print-config file` to display the rules as well as other configs
  - dot file is ignored by default;
 	- when linting ignored file error: "eslint file ignored by default use a negative ignore pattern"
  - shared-node-browser: only those common in both;